awsdocs/amazon-s3-userguide/doc_source/get-request-ids.md

 logger.info("Date: %s", response['ResponseMetadata']['HTTPHeaders']['date'])
 ```

 You can also catch exceptions and log relevant information when an exception is raised\.
-For details, see [Discerning useful information from error responses](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/error-handling.html#discerning-useful-information-from-error-responses) in the *AWS SDK for Python \(Boto\) API Reference*\.
+For more information, see [Discerning useful information from error responses](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/error-handling.html#discerning-useful-information-from-error-responses) in the *AWS SDK for Python \(Boto\) API Reference*\.

 Additionally, you can configure Boto3 to output verbose debugging logs by using the following code: